jefdewitt/dotfiles/ReadMe.md

 # Dotfiles

+> This is my dotfile.
+There are many like, but this one is mine.
+> My dotfile is my best friend.
+It is my life, I must master it as I must master my life.

-Personal configurations, scripts and documentation.
+Personal configurations, scripts and documentation, and [dotfiles](https://dotfiles.github.io/).
 The goal?
 Script all the things.

 ## Highlights